gtif-cerulean/cerulean-client/tutorials/wake_effect_tutorial.md

 # Wake Effect

 The turbulence that occurs downfield to a windfarm (the wake) can be observed by Sentinel-1.
 The consequence of this more turbulent air can be a reduction in wind resource in other windfarms downfield.
 Depending on the prevailing wind direction, newly constructed offshore wind farms can “steal” the wind resource from existing wind farms.
-The capability shows the wind and current direction from CMEMS model data overlayed on Sentinel-1 IW GRD SAR data.
+The algorithm shows the wind and current direction from CMEMS model data overlayed on Sentinel-1 IW GRD SAR data.

 1\.
-Using the "Select Indicator" menu, select the "Wake Effect" capability.
+Using the "Select Indicator" menu, select the "Wind Turbine Wake Effect" algorithm.

 ![](assets/wake_effect_tutorial/ascreenshot_99fec4b0872049299def044bf5464f85_text_export.jpeg)